idvorkin/idvorkin.github.io/_d/siy.md

 - 2m: Attend to joy if it's present

 **IP: Rejoicing in inner goodness and altruistic deeds**

-- When doing something altruistic, think I am being altruistic, this makes me happy
-- When seeing someone being altruistic, there exists a wonderful person in the world, I am happy
-- When someone is doing an altruisitc act, think more good is being done in the world, I am happy

 ### Working with suffering